Diff of two revisions

 is this for blicki? haha

-Notify me of follow-up comments via email.
+Notify me of new comments via email.

 Holy crap, that’s awesome.
 For awhile, I’ve needed to maintain a small amount of information, but have the wiki-like capability to revert to previous versions, if required.
 This will do the trick perfectly!